Do You Really Want A Working Dog?May 19, 2021 2021-08-26 9:44

 Some owners enroll their dog for weekly obedience classes.
 This can at times even be more discouraging as the dog, when he finally gets to work for one hour every week, goes a little ballistic with excitement and actually often does not excel at the task.

-He does not fail due to lack of intelligence or being “untrainable”, but rather over-arousal and inability to calm down enough to be perceptive to training (because how can he be calm when he has the built-up energy of a whole week inside him?).
+He doesn’t fail due to lack of intelligence or being “untrainable”, but rather over-arousal and inability to calm down enough to be perceptive to training (because how can he be calm when he has the built-up energy of a whole week inside him?).

 This is also applies to Doodles – even though they look so dorky and cuddly.
-Here is more in why Doodles are not the family dogs you think they are.
+Yep – your Schnoodle, Bernedoodle or Sheepadoodle is actually a high energy cross of athletic working breeds!

 Owning a Working Dog is a Daily Commitment